-The Act defines routine disclosure as the disclosure of information by a public authority which it decides may be of interest to the public, but where the disclosure is not one of the other three types of disclosure (required, active or assessed).
+The Act defines Routine Disclosure as the disclosure of information by a Public Authority which it decides may be of interest to the public, but where the disclosure is not one of the other three types of disclosure (required, active or assessed).

-Information that is being released by way of routine disclosure will generally be available online (through Forestry Tasmania's website) and at no cost.
-Where people cannot access the information online, Forestry Tasmania will provide an alternative and reasonable means of access.
+Information that is being released by way of Routine Disclosure will generally be available online (through Sustainable Timber Tasmania's website) and at no cost.
+Where people cannot access the information online.
+Sustainable Timber Tasmania will provide an alternative and reasonable means of access.
 If a person requires a method of accessing the information that incurs cost, they may be required to pay for accessing the information by that method.

-Routinely disclosed information is available at www.forestrytas.com.au
+Routinely disclosed information is available at www.sttas.com.au